AgathaLynn/web-development-learning-path/log.md

 **Today's Progress**
 * Finished watching CS50 Week 5 Lecture
 * Completed lessons 1-3 of Shay Howe's "Learn to Code HTML & CSS" series
+* Reviewed and submitted homework for CS50 Week 2

 **Thoughts**:
 The information in the HTML & CSS articles is largely review, but it's *good* review.
 It's helpful to see examples of how a multi-page website is structured - different directories for "assets" (stylesheets, images), different files for different pages, etc. And how parts of the html and css are re-used across different pages on the same website.